IlmHe/LegoGym-Website/README.md

 ## How to start using LegoGym

-## Create an .env file in the root directory and Add the following lines to the file:
+## Create an .env file in the root directory and add the following lines to the file:

 ```
 DB_HOST=host name